anonaddy/anonaddy/README.md

 AnonAddy is short for "Anonymous Email Address".
 The word "Addy" is internet slang for email address, e.g.

-> "My email addy is being spammed.
+> "My addy is being spammed.
 I should've kept it private."

 #### **Why did you make this site?**